harveyfeld/chromeOSArch/README.md

 <h4>Installation guide for XE303C12</h4>
 We need access to root for this script to work, we can get access by enabling developer mode.

 The latest image of Arch Linux ARM seems to have broken drivers for wifi.
-Use http://rollback.archlinuxarm.org/os/ for older working versions of Arch.
+Replace wget link on line 34 with http://rollback.archlinuxarm.org/os/{year}/{month}/{day}/ArchLinuxARM-chromebook-latest.tar.gz for older working versions of Arch.

 <b>Enabling developer mode</b>